keys78/school-management-backend/flow.md

 Student can login
 Student can change password
-Students can see their courses
+Students can register and see their courses
 Students can see their test and exam scores and their GPA

 A student belongs to a department and a department belongs to faculty